 Have you ever wondered what it's like to be an ant?
 Probably not, but Maxis attempts to answer this question in 1991 with SimAnt, one of the many lesser known games in their Sim franchise.

 The crux of the game is basically that of a real time strategy.
-First you dig a maze-like ant nest so your queen can poop out larvae in comfort, then you and your newly hatched brethren scavenge for food to amass a great army that will drive a lonely human from his one room residence.
-That's your ultimate goal: to swarm en-mass and take hove a house.
+First, you dig a maze-like ant nest so your queen can poop out larvae in comfort, then you and your newly hatched brethren scavenge for food to amass a great army that will drive a lonely human from his one room residence.
+That's your ultimate goal: to swarm en-mass and take over a house.
 If this is really how ants are what's to stop them from taking over the world?

 The world is doomed...

 You control the only sentient ant in the colony, a yellow-skinned bug with a habit of sucking food from the mouths of other ants.
 You use him to guide the other insects into collecting food or fighting spiders or attacking the enemy red ants.
 When they die, they turn into green food dots to take back to your queen so she can crap out more spawn.